 [As of June 20th, 2013, I have just learned that apologist Cliffe Knechtle has acknowledged errors in the 10/42 apologetic.
 I apologize for not mentioning Cliffe’s admission sooner, since he appears to have written it in 2012, but I just now learned of it.
 In his reply, Cliffe asks me a series of questions about the historical reliability of the Gospels, to which I reply.]

-[Beyond the authors listed above, no less than five Christian publishing houses have either circulated the completely inaccurate 10/42 apologetic, or made similarly flawed comparisons between the historical evidence for Tiberius versus Jesus, including Kregel Publications, Crossway, Harvest House Publishers, Zondervan, and InterVarsity Press, in addition to the Christian apologetics website CARM.
+[Beyond the authors listed above, no less than six Christian publishing houses have either circulated the completely inaccurate 10/42 apologetic, or made similarly flawed comparisons between the historical evidence for Tiberius versus Jesus, including Kregel Publications, Crossway, Harvest House Publishers, Zondervan, Monarch Books, and InterVarsity Press, in addition to the Christian apologetics website CARM and Christian magazine Beyond Today.
 The simple fact that so many Christian publishers could independently circulate such an egregiously false comparison, without fact-checking it, speaks volumes to the quality of information in Christian apologetics.]

 A couple of years ago I was having my annual argument with apologist Cliffe Knechtle when he visited the University of Arizona.
 Cliffe read some grand new “proof” of the “overwhelming historical evidence” for Jesus, claiming that 42 ancient sources record Jesus 150 years within his lifetime, whereas only 10 mention the contemporary Roman emperor Tiberius.
 Of course!
 Clearly more people knew about a Galilean rabbi in antiquity than their own emperor Tiberius!
 The bizarre argument, of course, immediately failed the smell test and I had no doubt that I was facing a skewed statistic.
 Nevertheless, the argument was of special interest to me: not only do I regularly engage in counter-apologetics, but also, as a Classics Ph.D. student, the reign of the emperor Tiberius is one of my areas of academic research.